FoxChrisRealTheGit/react-stylux/README.md

     mdflexDir
     >
 ```
+- x = number of block, for example block1 = '2'
-This accepts up to twenty children and renders them.
+- This accepts up to twenty children and renders them.
 This is the current backbone for layout.
 Can be placed inside of itself to create very dynamic and responsive layouts.
 ```
 <Holder>
     <Block2 />